Understanding the Series Seed Term Sheet

 One of the most pressing issues for new businesses is trying to raise capital to launch their business.
 Using the founders’ own resources (aka bootstrapping) is a necessary first step generally followed by asking for support from friends and family.
 If, however, you are lucky enough to have your business idea capture the attention of a private investor (such as an angel investor or venture capitalist), you may quickly find yourself launched into a conversation about a seed round of financing.

-Here’s a summary of what you need to know:
+Here’s a short summary of what you need to know:

 Common Series Seed terms include: